IzzySoft/HyperSQL/README.md

 ***HyperSQL***, but felt it needs some polish.
 So on one day in February 2010, I sat down and wrote version 1.1.
 Versions 1.2 and 1.3 followed the next day - and as you can see here, development still goes on (with a few breaks sometimes).

-For quite a while, I was using SVN on my own server to maintain the code, and you can still find the project pages over there [at
+For quite a while, I was using SVN on my own server to maintain the code.
-IzzySoft.DE](http://projects.izzysoft.de/trac/hypersql).
 But due to demand of other users who wanted to participate, I've decided to move the code to *Github*, to make this part easier – especially as there are times I do not work myself on the project (due to lack of demand).